rabbitmq/rabbitmq-website/site/heartbeats.md

 client and RabbitMQ server at the time of connection.
 The client must be configured to request heartbeats.

-The broker and client will attempt to negotiate heartbeats by default.
-When both values are greater than zero, the lower of the requested values will be used.
-A zero value disables heartbeats.
+The broker gives a suggested heartbeat timeout value when the client connects.
+The client can ignore this suggestion.
+Any heartbeat timeout value sent by the client is used for the duration of that connection.
+A client response of `0` disables heartbeats.

-The timeout is in seconds, and default value is `60`.
+The timeout is in seconds, and default broker suggestion is `60`.

 ## <a id="heartbeats-interval" class="anchor" href="#heartbeats-interval">Heartbeat Frames</a>